 The World That We Knew by Alice Hoffman

-Featuring an author interview with Jane Eisner of Columbia University, an award-winning journalist and former editor of the Forward
+(pictured above with Jane Eisner of Columbia University, an award-winning journalist and former editor of the Forward)

 In Berlin, at the time when the world changed, Hanni Kohn knows she must send her twelve-year-old daughter away to save her from the Nazi regime.
 She finds her way to a renowned rabbi, but it’s his daughter, Ettie, who offers hope of salvation when she creates a mystical Jewish creature, a rare and unusual golem, who is sworn to protect Lea.
 Once Ava is brought to life, she and Lea and Ettie become eternally entwined, their paths fated to cross, their fortunes linked.